ni/ams-capabilities/CONTRIBUTING.md

 1. Right-click the "Low Level Capabilities" folder or a matching subfolder (e.g. "Current").
 1. Select New->Class.
 1. Name your Capability.
-1. Select the Capability class or an parent class as the Parent.
+1. Select the Capability class or a parent class as the Parent.

-Your configuration should e.g. look like this if you are creating a "Temperature Actual Value" Capability using the Actual Value parent class:
+Your configuration should e.g. look like this if you are creating a "Resistance Actual Value" Capability using the Actual Value parent class:

 ![alt text](docs/img/new-capability.png)